 |Cost per Page*||$0.09||$0.11||$0.10||$0.03||$0.05||$0.05|

-*cost per page is calculated by dividing the cartridge price with the page yield.
+*cost per page = cartridge price / cartridge page yield

 *page yields vary depending on how much ink is printed on a page.
 These estimates are based on 5% page coverage.
 Printing denser pages, or pages with more text and images, will use up more ink and will reduce the overall page yield of your cartridge.